hyrumwhite/vvvjs/README.md

-# Note: Documentation is still being created for this project
+# Note: Still testing the bundling methods for this package.
+Will stabilize soon.
+Documentation is still being created for this project.

 # VVV.js